Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Main simulation

 The phase space density distribution of the protons in Fig. \ref{fig8} reveals the cause of both electric field bands as well as of the proton density spikes in the shocked jet material, which we observed in in Fig. \ref{fig5}(b).
 The dense spiky structures at $x\approx 0$, $y\approx 700$ and $|v|\le 5\cdot 10^6$ m/s are ion acoustic solitary waves \cite{Jenab17}.
 These structures form when electrons and positrons stream over protons at rest \cite{Dieckmann18b}.
 Here they form in the protons that were located behind the magnetic piston when it formed and could therefore not be swept out by it.

 The distribution at large $x,y$ in Fig. \ref{fig8} corresponds to the ambient protons with the temperature $T_0$.
 The electric field band E1 in Fig. \ref{fig7}(b) sustains an electrostatic shock that starts at $y=1150$ and $x\approx 10$ and extends to increasing $x$ and decreasing $y$.
 The overturn of the proton distribution into the direction of large $x,y$ at large $|v|={(v_x^2+v_y^2)}^{1/2}$ is typical for a shock-reflected proton beam and a unique feature of collisionless shocks.
 The shock normal and the direction of the shock-reflected ion beam are almost parallel to the x-axis.
-We do not observe a shock at the head of the jet.
+We do not observe a shock at the head of the jet, which explains the slow change of the proton density in Fig. \ref{fig7}(a).

 If the shock reflects the protons specularly then the peak value $|v|\approx 1.8 \cdot 10^7$ m/s implies a shock speed $v_s \approx 9\cdot 10^6$ m/s.
 Figure \ref{fig2}(f) demonstrates that the filamentation instability can indeed accelerate a large number of protons to the speed $v_s$.
 The ion acoustic speed in the ambient plasma is $c_s = {(k_B(\gamma_e T_0 + \gamma_i T_0)/m_p)}^{1/2}$ with the adiabatic constants $\gamma_e = 5/3$ for electrons and $\gamma_i = 3$ for protons and $c_s \approx 1.7 \cdot 10^6$ m/s.
 The Mach number of the shock is $\approx$ 5.